More Disney World Secrets

 The other day we talked about the Disney World Secrets in the Theme Parks and the Hotels.
 There are lots more "secrets" to share.

-The Lego Dragon at Downtown Disney
+The Lego Dragon at Disney Springs

-The huge flagship LEGO store along the waterfront of Downtown Disney’s Marketplace is known for it’s huge outdoor LEGO sculptures.
+The huge flagship LEGO store along the waterfront of Disney Springs’s Marketplace is known for it’s huge outdoor LEGO sculptures.
 But many visitors are so busy with their larger-than-life LEGO photo-ops that they miss the opportunity to go inside to the huge LEGO play area to test out the classic toy for themselves.
 Note to parents: this is a fun and free secret that can help kids from getting cranky!

-At Downtown Disney Westside, there’s an unassuming little store called Magic Masters, which peddles tricks that you can learn and buy to perfect at home.
+At Disney Springs Westside, there’s an unassuming little store called Magic Masters, which peddles tricks that you can learn and buy to perfect at home.
 But they also do frequent demonstrations of various tricks and illusions for guests who visit the store!

 Holly Jolly Holidays

-During the Christmas season, Downtown Disney is all decked out to celebrate the holidays just like the parks and resorts.
+During the Christmas season, Disney Springs is all decked out to celebrate the holidays just like the parks and resorts.
 But one of the best Walt Disney World secrets is the Festival of the Seasons happens from mid-November through December – including free performances by musicians, carolers, stilt walkers and more, along with dance parties and a Santa meet-and-greet.
 It’s the perfect way to spend a day of holiday shopping.

 A big Mickey Waffle